Chair, 2014-15: Robert M. Hanson, chemical informatics, computational modeling, organic chemistry

 This course provides a sequential introduction to physical chemistry.
 Beginning with an introduction to statistical aspects of chemical equilibria, it explores the relationships between energy, entropy and equilibria (thermodynamics); oxidation-reduction reactions and electrochemistry; transitions between phases; and rates of reactions.
 Students attend three classes and one three-hour laboratory per week.
-Prerequisite: Chemistry 125, or 121 and 123 and Mathematics 120 or permission of instructor.
+Prerequisite: CHEM 125, or CEHM 121 and CHEM 123 and MATH 119 or MATH 120 or permission of instructor.
 Offered annually in the spring semester.

 Integrated Chem/Bio II 126: Thermodynamics and Kinetics with Bio Relevance